DailyTools

 Popular Markdown Parsers and Libraries

-• marked (JavaScript): Fast, lightweight, and widely used.
+• marked (JavaScript): Fast, lightweight, widely used.
 Supports GFM.
-Good for client-side rendering and simple server-side use cases.
-Minimal dependencies.
+Good default for client-side rendering and simple server-side use cases.

-• remark/unified (JavaScript): A plugin-based ecosystem that parses Markdown into an AST (abstract syntax tree) for transformation.
-Powers MDX, Gatsby, and many documentation tools.
-Highly extensible but more complex to set up.
+• remark/unified (JavaScript): Plugin-based ecosystem that parses Markdown into an AST.
+Powers MDX, Gatsby, and most documentation tooling.
+More setup, more flexibility.

-• markdown-it (JavaScript): Flexible, plugin-extensible parser with good CommonMark compliance.
+• markdown-it (JavaScript): CommonMark-compliant, plugin-extensible.
 Used by VS Code's built-in Markdown preview.
-Supports custom syntax extensions.
+Good when you need custom syntax rules.

-• Python-Markdown (Python): The standard Python library for Markdown conversion.
-Supports extensions for tables, code highlighting, and table of contents.
+• Python-Markdown (Python): The standard Python library.
 Used by MkDocs and Pelican.
+Covers most use cases with minimal config.

 MDX: Markdown with React Components